mlegghl/hl-sfdc/README.md

 `./scripts/setup SFDC-48`

-This script will create the new environment, upload all the code and resource, configure the permissions, then print out a Login URL.
+This script will create the new environment, upload all the code and resources, configure the permissions, then print out a Login URL.
 Clicking on the URL will open up the scratch environment and automatically log you in.